-New Jersey Trust Law
+New Jersey Trust Lawyers

 Drafting Trusts: An Overview

 A trust is a legal document that holds property gifted from one person to another.
 The trustee is the gifter of the legal property, and the beneficiary is the recipient.
 The settlor is the person charged with the creation of the trust.
-The NJ estate lawyers at Aiello, Harris, Abate, Law Group PC can explain the unique characteristics of a trust and help decide if you should draw up a document for your assets.
+The NJ estate lawyers at Aiello, Harris, Abate Law Group PC can explain the unique characteristics of a trust and help decide if you should draw up a document for your assets.

 Advantages of Trusts